raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-In this project, there is one main UN Panda that walks through the goals and introduces the other pandas.
-Each UN Sustainable Development Goal (Green Goals) has its own Panda sprite and its own backdrop.
+In this project, there is one **Main Panda** sprite that walks through the UN Sustainable Development Goals (Green Goals) and introduces the other pandas.
+Each Green Goal has its own Panda sprite and its own backdrop.

 [[picture/screenshot? pandas and backdrops]]

-In this step, you will be programming the main UN Panda to walk through each of the 5 backdrops representing the Green Goals.
+You will be programming the **Main Panda** sprite to walk through each of the 5 backdrops representing the Green Goals.

-You will then program the Green Goal sprites to hide and only show up when their backdrop appears.

 --- no-print ---
 Watch this short video, which shows what to do next.